BattletechModders/CustomBundle/CustomAmmoCategories/README.txt

   "TrooperSquadDamageModifier":1, - weapon damage modifier if target is trooper squad "AirMechDamageModifier":1,      - weapon damage modifier if target is in air mech mode "VTOLDamageModifier":1,         - weapon damage modifier if target is VTOL (unaffected by pathing and flying height > 1m)
+	                       NOTE: to make this modifiers work you should also have CustomUnits mod enabled
 						   NOTE: this modifiers multiplicative for weapon, ammo, mode.
 Default value - 1.0
 						   NOTE: this modifiers affects all damage types - normal, ap, heat, stability
 						   NOTE: this modifiers multiplicative per target type.
 Quad is still a mech so it will have both modifiers.
 						         VTOL is still vehicle, mech in air mech mode is still mech.